Ethan7144/Ethan7144/README.md

  ### Who am I?
  My name is Ethan Tarlov.
-I am a College Graduate with a Degree in Computer Science On this page, you will find repos for my personal projects, school projects, and other projects I have contributed to.
+I am a College Graduate with a Degree in Computer Science.
+On this page, you will find repos for my personal projects, school projects, and other projects I have contributed to.
 I am interested in Web Development, Mobile Development, Gameplay Programming, and Game Design.

  ### How you can reach me:
 [![Ethan Tarlov](https://img.shields.io/badge/Linkedin-%230175C2.svg?style=for-the-badge&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/ethan-tarlov/)